DonPeregrina/RaybanAI/README.md

 This will automatically terminate any existing process using port 3103 and start a new server instance.

 Once the server is running, you can access the dashboard at `http://localhost:3103`.

+#### Running the Server on Windows

+You can use the  `restart.bat` file in the main directory every time you want to start or restart server

 ## Testing